 - Reports supported by financial records that are reviewed and signed by an appropriate level of management

-An example of poor source documentation is a receipt that provides too little detail about the purchase, such as a credit card receipt listing the total amount of purchase, but not the item(s) purchased.
-Without purchase details, federal recipients cannot ensure that purchases are allowable under the terms and conditions of a federal award.
+An example of poor source documentation is a receipt that provides too little detail about the purchase, such as a credit card receipt listing the total purchase amount but not the item(s) purchased.

 Other Types of Documentation

-Consider some of the specific documentation requirements for information technology departments.
 The overall control environment requires that IT departments document each major application system in an operations and maintenance manual.
-Examples of adequate source documentation in an IT systems manual would include:

-- The software functions and hardware requirements, how the system operates, and how the databases interact.
+- The software functions and hardware requirements, how the system operates, and how the databases interact

 - Explanations of various system messages and queries that are run or received